7 Steps to a Comprehensive Backlink Audit

 Hang on a moment while SEO SpyGlass is checking the domains.
 When it's done, click on the header of the Penalty Risk column to sort the domains by their riskiness.

-For details on why any one of the domains is considered risky, click the i button next to the domain's Penalty Risk value.
+For details on why any one of the domains is considered risky, click the info button next to the domain's Penalty Risk value.
 This will reveal a list of factors that make links from this domain potentially risky.

 Step 5: Re-check suspicious backlinks manually